 The annual fee is $95.
 You earn 2 miles per dollar on ALL purchases.
 You will also receive up to $100 in reimbursement for Global Entry or TSA Precheck.

 If you’re new, I generally recommend the Chase Sapphire Preferred® for your very first card for a few different reasons.
 You can read more here: Chase Sapphire Preferred vs. Capital One Venture.
 But COV is a great card once you’ve opened the Chase cards you want (or at least a transferable Ultimate Rewards earning card such as the Chase Sapphire Preferred).

 Capital One Venture miles now transfer to some partners at a 1:1 ratio.

 Update October 2021: All partners except EVA Air and Accor hotels are now 1:1!!
-EVA Infinity Mileage Lands and Accor Live Limitless are 2:1.
+EVA Infinity Mileage Lands is 4:3 and Accor Live Limitless is 2:1.

 - Aeromexico Club Premier

 - Air France-KLM Flying Blue

 - Avianca LifeMiles